-Timing's Exclusions feature lets you prevent specific app activities from being tracked.
+Timing's Exclusions feature (available from the "Exclusion tab" in the Timing preferences) lets you prevent specific app activities from being tracked.

 Simply specify rules for the activities you do not want to be tracked, and Timing will ignore them in the future.